otammato/mongo_/README.md

 <br>

 ## Summary

-This is a simple Node.JS app built with Express and deployed on the infrastructure created by Terraform.
-The app communicates directly with MySQL database launched on AWS RDS instance and performs CRUD operations with the database.
+This is a simple Node.JS Express application deployed on an infrastructure managed by Terraform.
+The app connects directly to a MySQL database hosted on an AWS RDS instance, allowing for seamless CRUD operations.

 <br><br>
 <p align="center" >